Logo Voyage

 Tents are available in many shapes, sizes, and levels of protection.
 Some models (especially domes) can be free-standing, requiring no stakes to hold them in shape.
 But they tend to be heavier, and trickier to set up.
 Unless you're sure you're never going to get rained on, a tent with a "rain fly" – a water resistant raincoat for your tent – is essential (this is integrated in some tents).
 Check how to set up the tent in a heavy rain without the inside getting wet.
 This is easier with some tents than with others.
 Also, some tents are more dependable in high winds than others.

-Things to consider when choosing site for the night vary from place to place, but may include having shelter from strong winds, keeping an eye out for dead branches hanging above your tent (widow makers), having potable water in reach and being away from irritating (mosquitoes) or dangerous (hippos) wildlife.
-See wild camping for some more considerations.
+Things to consider when choosing your site for the night vary from place to place, but include having shelter from strong winds, avoiding dead branches hanging above your tent (widow makers), having potable water in reach and being away from irritating (mosquitoes) or dangerous (hippos) wildlife.

 Stay healthy